elastic/kibana/packages/kbn-i18n/GUIDELINE.md

   />
   ```

-- Nontranslatable text such as property name.
+- Non-translatable text such as property name.

   ```html
   <FormattedMessage